antspy/inception_v1.pytorch/README.md

 I have not tested the resulting accuracy on imagenet, so there could be a bug in the implementation or the loading of the weights.
 If you use this and see that it works, please let me know! :-)

 # License
 The code is licensed under the MIT Licence.
-See the [LICENSE.md](LICENSE.md) file for detail.
+See the [LICENSE](LICENSE) file for detail.